+Paper dosa recipe with step by step photos.
 This recipe gives you light, crisp papery dosa similar to the one we get in restaurants.
-Addition of chana dal, rava (sooji) helps in giving a crisp texture.
+The addition of chana dal and rava (sooji) helps in creating a deliciously crisp texture that will have you coming back for more.
+A vegan recipe.

 This restaurant style paper dosa can be served with coconut chutney and sambar.
 If you have time then you can also make the potato bhaji and make Paper masala dosa.